$ netcli --status

 // legal

-SCHJOLDR is the data controller for personal data collected through cisco:learn.
+SCHJOLDR is the data controller for personal data collected through the NetCLI:Learn app.
 Contact: support@schjoldr.io

 Data is used solely to deliver and improve the service (GDPR art.
-6(1)(b)).
-We do not sell or share personal data with third parties.
+6(1)(b) — performance of a contract with the user).
+We do not sell, rent or share personal data with third parties.

 Data is stored as long as the account is active.
-You can delete your account and all associated data directly in Profile โ Delete account.
+You can delete your account and all associated data directly in the app under Profile → Delete account.
+Data is immediately removed from Firebase upon deletion.

 For privacy enquiries: support@schjoldr.io

-cisco:learn is a free learning platform for Cisco IOS and networking technology.
+NetCLI:Learn is a free learning platform for Cisco IOS and networking technology, developed and operated by SCHJOLDR.
 The service is provided free of charge and without any warranty.